ThijsdeZeeuw/AVGKWINTES/README.md

 ## Security Features

 1. **Local Processing**
-   - All AI operations run on your infrastructure
+   - All AI operations run locally on your infrastructure
    - No data leaves your network
    - Complete control over data flow